j6ine/id_asg_2/README.md

 #### Features to Implement in the future
 * Use API key so the results include user-specific information, such as purchased status.
 More personalized.
 * Recommended Book - allows users to get recommendations related to books to what they have searched before.
+* Specific Search - specifically by ISBN or Name of Author/book.
+* Specific Random Book generator - generate a book from chosen genre chosen by user.
+* Explore books from a list of Genres - in the footer or/and nav bar.

 ## Technologies used